Information for New Employees

 Congratulations on your new position at USF!
 We’ve outlined a variety of on-campus resources and services to help you navigate the university and get off to a good start during your first 90 days.
 How do you make the most of them?

-As a new employee, you will receive an email with a DocuSign link to several documents that must be completed and signed online.
-Additionally, you must submit a Form I-9 and supporting documentation in person to Human Resources in Lone Mountain Main, Room 339, on or before the first day of employment.
-Lastly, your employment is contingent upon the stipulations contained in the Work Eligibility web page.
+As a new employee, you will receive an email with instructions on how to complete your online paperwork.
+Additionally, you must submit supporting documentation for the Form I-9 in person to Human Resources in Lone Mountain Main, Room 339, on or before the first day of employment.
+Your employment is contingent upon the stipulations contained in the Work Eligibility web page.

 Take Your Required Training